 On 4 October 2000, the consolidated entity established a share option programme that entitles employees to purchase shares in the entity.
 In accordance with this programme, options are exercisable at the market price of the shares at the date of grant.
 The terms and conditions of the grants made and number outstanding at 30 June 2015 are as follows:

-All options vest at the rate of 25% per annum, starting on the first anniversary of the grant date

-The contractual life of each option is five years from the grant date

-Exercises are settled by physical delivery of shares
+- All options vest at the rate of 25% per annum, starting on the first anniversary of the grant date - The contractual life of each option is five years from the grant date - Exercises are settled by physical delivery of shares

-Note 16.
-Employee benefits (continued)
+Note 16: 2015 2014

-The number and weighted average exercise prices of share options is as follows:
+Employee benefits (cont.)
+The number and weighted average exercise prices of share options is as follows: In thousands of options Weighted average exercise price Number of options Weighted average exercise price Number of options

-Weighted Average exercise price Number of options Weighted Average exercise price Number of options In thousands of options 2015 2015 2014 2014 Outstanding at the beginning of the year \$- - \$0.29 872 Forfeited during the year \$- - \$0.28 (479) Exercised during the year \$- - \$0.30 (393) Granted during the year \$- - \$- - Outstanding at the end of the year \$- - \$- - Exercisable at the end of the year (vested) \$- - \$- -
+Outstanding at the beginning of the year - - \$0.29 872

+Forfeited during the year - - \$0.28 (479)

+Exercised during the year - - \$0.30 (393)

+Granted during the year - - - -

+Outstanding at the end of the year -

+Exercisable at the end of

+the year (vested)